 Our society seems to become more and more obsessed with the art of being “busy.”
 Unfortunately, one of the things that suffers most from a hurried way of life is sleep.
 Eating well, exercising, prioritizing mental health, and intentional stress relief are great habits.
 Yet without a commitment to meeting sleep needs, bodies still suffer.
 In short, a chronic lack of sleep absolutely can and does lead to undesirable health complications.

 For most of us, it is not uncommon to hear colleagues, family members, and friends remark about feeling tired, rundown, or exhausted.
 In fact, many adults experience extreme sleepiness.
+Waking tired in the morning, hitting a wall in the early afternoon, and/or yawning throughout the day.
 Why do you think so many coffee shops become popular stops for caffeine refuels?
 Working professionals and college students alike understand the sleeplessness that comes along with stressful deadlines and important projects.

 Why do our bodies need sleep?